Best Auto Insurance for First Responders in 2025 (See the Top 10 Companies Here)

 byu/Mean_Bench inems

 As you saw above, minimum insurance is your cheapest option for coverage.
 The minimum amount of coverage you can purchase depends on your state’s laws, but liability insurance is most commonly required.
-Minimum insurance is a good option for drivers who own less expensive vehicles or can afford to replace their cars outright (learn more: Minimum Auto Insurance Requirements by State).
+Minimum insurance is a good option for drivers who own less expensive vehicles or can afford to replace their cars outright (Learn more: Minimum Auto Insurance Requirements by State).

 Although it’s cheap, minimum insurance usually doesn’t protect your vehicle.
 Complete coverage is a better insurance option if you have a newer, more valuable car or can’t afford to replace it.
 It’s never required by law, but it offers your vehicle much better protection.